Panning for Gold in North Georgia

 Additional North Georgia Gold Resources

-These history books explore the profound local and national changes resulting from Georgia’s gold rush.
+- North GA Gold History Books – explore the profound local and national changes resulting from Georgia’s gold rush

-Carry highly rated gold panning equipment to best set yourself up for success: Make sure to use only approved types of equipment when panning for gold in North Georgia.
+- Gold Panning Equipment – carry highly rated gold panning equipment to best set yourself up for success (make sure to use approved types of equipment when panning for gold in North Georgia)

 What is your favorite place to hunt for gold in North Georgia?